critesjosh/ethereum-address-generator-js/README.md

 Using this private key we can sign transactions from this address and broadcast them to the network.

-Nodes that are verifying transactions in the network will use the signature to determine the address of the signatory, cryptographically verifying that every transaction from this account is coming from someone who has this private key.
+Nodes that are verifying transactions in the network will use the signature to determine the address of the signatory, cryptographically verifying that every transaction from this account is coming from someone who has access to the corresponding private key.

 ### Resources